tus/tus.io/_posts/2015-09-19-project-status.md

 ### Design

-The whole site has been given a new layout by [Fahad Ibnay Heylaal](https://github.com/fahad19) and a completely new logo was design by [Milan Vuckovic](https://twitter.com/milan_vuckovic).
+The whole site has been given a new layout by [Fahad Ibnay Heylaal](https://github.com/fahad19) and a completely new logo was designed by [Milan Vuckovic](https://twitter.com/milan_vuckovic).

 We're currently working on improving other: